 I picked one up on a whim at a used book sale – “I Am Abraham Lincoln” – and we fell completely in love with it.
 I think we read it six times the first day we got it.
 They could not get enough.
 It’s the book that started my kids’ obsession with Abraham Lincoln.

 Not only are these books interesting, but they tackle topics that can be hard to talk about with kids – like racism, social issues, slavery, etc – and they’re presented in a gentle way that kids understand.
 These books have prompted lots of big, juicy conversations about some pretty heavy topics.

 Books that combine history facts with character lessons?
 Yes, please.

 These books are perfect for expanding on a topic we’re studying.
 For instance, I bought the Helen Keller book to go along with our study of American Sign Language.
 And Abby is obsessed with Sacagawea, so that book was part of her birthday present this year.

 In the interest of saving a bit of money, I decided to see if the library owned any books in this series.
 They had one – “I am Jackie Robinson” – which my son was thrilled to check out since he’s currently obsessed with anything baseball related.

-Immediately after we read it, I hopped on Amazon and bought it (at the time of this posting, you can grab it for an AMAZING price on Amazon.)
+Immediately after we read it, I hopped on Amazon and bought it.
 So much for saving money by using the library. 😉

 This book is SO GOOD, and is the perfect example of why we love this series…the message of being a brave leader is woven throughout Jackie Robinson’s story.
 Not only did Jackie have amazing athletic skills, but his bravery brought about equality for athletes in America.